anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infastructure Tenant / User Plane - very limited configuration storage

-* Edge Cloud for App Storage - this edge case if to support deployment of application at edge.
+* Edge Cloud for App Storage - this edge case is to support the deployment of applications at the edge.
 The only storage needs are those required to support:
   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infastructure Tenant / User Plane - very limited configuration storage